Is There a Link Between Antibiotics and Obesity?

 How to Improve Gut Flora & Overall Health?

-Finally, breast feeding is a great way to ensure that our newborns get a good start for overall health.
+Finally, breast feeding is a great way to ensure that our newborns get a good start to overall health.
 Breast feeding has been shown to reduce the risk of various problems, including ear infections, allergies, childhood obesity and diabetes.

-How Homeopathy Can Help Reduce Reliance on Antibiotics
+Can Homeopathy Help Reduce Reliance on Antibiotics?

 Most real-world outcome studies in adults and children,132–137 but not all,28 show that homeopathy substantially lowers costs.5,132 Trichard et al compared pharmacoeconomics of homeopathy vs antibiotic treatment strategies in 499 French children with recurrent acute rhinopharyngitis.135 They found that homeopathy significantly reduced the number and severity of respiratory tract infections.